mal84emma/scaling-RL-chess/DOCS.md

 This class represents an AI which uses a neural network as the backend.
 On creation, a Tensorflow graph will be created and initialized with the trained weights of a model (if any).
 Because of this (if you don't have much GPU memory) if you plan to have several instances playing at once I would recommend using the `AgentDistributed` class or firing up each instance on a separate process.
 This class is practical as is easy to instantiate for a single-process workflow (for example, playing agaisnt one on a web client).

-The most important method for the user of this is `best_move()` which will return the best next possible move (UCI encoded).
+The most important method for the user of this is `get_move()` which will return the best next possible move (UCI encoded).

 ### AgentDistributed